-Seller Feedback vs. Product Reviews: It Takes Both to Build Your Amazon BusinessSeller Labs
+Seller Feedback vs. Product Reviews: What's the Difference?Seller Labs

 Amazon Seller Feedback

 Seller feedback is crucial to third-party (3P) resellers because 3P merchants compete with others who sell identical products.

 Amazon Product Reviews